 Hardware-wise, the Steam Deck uses AMD’s Zen 2 CPU architecture up to 3.5 GHz boost and 8 GPU cores based on RDNA 2 GPU architecture.
 This means that the processor component is similar to AMD Ryzen 3000-series processors on desktop, while the GPU component matches the Radeon RX 6000-series graphics architecture.

 Steam Deck, a handheld gaming console, is a 7-inch touchscreen device with 16GB of LPDDR5 memory and 64GB of eMMC storage.
-Another variation of the device will offer 256GB of NVMe SSD or 512 GB NVMe SSD.
+Another device variation will offer 256GB of NVMe SSD or 512 GB NVMe SSD.
 In addition, the console also supports a high-speed micro SD card slot.

-Controls include standard buttons and trackpads with haptic feedback, but Steam Deck can do a lot more than just play games.
-It’s a portable PC, which you can plug into a monitor or a TV and install apps and software.
+Controls include standard buttons and trackpads with haptic feedback, but Steam Deck can do much more than play games.
+It is a portable PC that you can plug into a monitor or a TV and install apps and software.

 In addition, you can use it to watch streaming videos and even install other game stores on it.

-The Steam Deck will allow users to run pretty much whatever they want.
-So even if you’re going to wipe the whole device and replace the preinstalled SteamOS with another OS, it will be possible.
+The Steam Deck will allow users to run whatever they want.
+If you’re going to wipe the whole device and replace the preinstalled SteamOS with another OS, it is possible.